Keerat666/ExpressJS-Starter-Template/README.md

 Your go to Backend kit for starting a NodeJS project

-To start using this backend at the earliest, a few steps have to be first done
+To start using this backend at the earliest, a few steps have to be done first for the setup

 - Create a .env file
 - If you want to connect to a mongo instance, initialise the variable ``` process.env.mongoPath```